bakd247/ecdsaKeyFinder/README.md

 These Collisions are Created using Mulitples of a Public Key by 2 and then iterativley dividing the collision found by 2 until the key being searched for is found.
 Please See Source code to Understand the inner Workings of this tool.

+Any Recovered Keys can be found in a file called 'foundKeys.txt'.

 More on the Math Behind ECDSA at my YouTube Channel Located Here:

 https://www.youtube.com/channel/UCzqL2c7hXqtypPM3irYz2-g